hepaestus/ubuntu_club_notes/irc_concepts.md

 ## Irc Clients

-There are myriad IRC clients in the open source world.
+There are myriad irc clients in the open source world.
 For the purposes of this tutorial We will be discussing [Pidgin](https://pidgin.im/).

 * Pidgin Website: https://pidgin.im/